 Subsidies will arrange for a once off EFT payment or cheque for $1000 to be made to the relative carer.

-Further details can be found in the Assist User Guide – Establishment Payments in related resources.
+Further details can be found in the Assist User Guides - Establishment Payments (also in related resources).

-When a child lives with family the child protection worker should provide information on local services and support agencies in the community that the family can use, such as:
+When a child lives with the family you should provide information on local services and support agencies in the community that the family can use, such as:

 Relative carers may be eligible for Family Assistance payments and other support payments and allowances from the Commonwealth Government.
-Child protection workers should advise them to visit their local Department of Human Services office or visit the Family Assistance website for information and eligibility criteria.
+You should advise them to visit their local Department of Human Services office or visit the Family Assistance website for information and eligibility criteria.

 Information on services and supports is also available from the Department of Local Government and Communities – (08) 6279 1200 or 1800 654 432.

 The booklet Grandfamilies: A Resource Guide for Western Australian Grandparents Raising Grandchildren is a practical guide that includes telephone numbers and websites of relevant government and non-government agencies and support groups.
-Download the booklet from the Department of Local Government and Communities website.
+Download this booklet from the Department of Local Government and Communities' website.